lokavarapumadhukar/TimeGuard/README.md

 4. **Potential Customizations**
 - You can add this script into the sudoers file so you do not need to type in your password every time.
 - You can add a functionality with a website's cookies so when you access sites it has recommendations for you and you do not need to login.
+- You can add a max amount of time to unblock if you would like.
 -  Hope this is useful!